tangentyh/notes-of-tan/docs/git_notes.md

      ```

 1. `git bundle` — `git archive` but with `.git` folder

-1. `git reflog` — the tips of branches and other references were updated in the local repository

 1. `git stash`
    - location — the latest stored in `refs/stash`, other stored in the reflog, `stash@{<n>}`, `stash@{<date>}`